srinivasyadav18/xapian-gsoc-plan/proposal.rst

   June 15th-20th :
       * Rewrap the QueryParser , Query class for enums type conversions and provide return error for the methods for corresponding functions which throw exception in c++.(2 days)
-      * Code for constructors and overloaded functions becuase of rewrapping.(2 days)
+      * Adding additional code for constructors and overloaded functions becuase of rewrapping.(2 days)
       * Document these classes.(2 days)
   June 22nd-27th :
       * Support EsetIterator , MsetIterator classes by rewrapping the swig generated interfaces and adding additional go code